The Rolling Stones: Live performances

 During the 1975 Tour of the Americas, arena shows became an industry for the band, and the Stones hired a new lighting director, Jules Fisher.
 The props the band used on stage increased in both size and sophistication, similar to those on Broadway.
 They started to use multiple stages, from which they would select for a particular show.
 On this tour they had two versions of what Jagger referred to as the "lotus stage".
 One version had a large Venetian (cylindrical) curtain, and the other had leaves that began in a folded up position and opened during the beginning of the concert.
-This period also included a variety of props, including inflatable penises and other gimmicks, and incorporated a number of circus tricks.
+This period also featured props, including inflatable penises and other gimmicks, and a number of circus tricks.

 During the 1981–1982 American tour, the Stones worked with Japanese designer Kazuhide Yamazari in constructing their stages for stadium-sized locations and audiences.
 During this period, stages increased in size to include runways and movable sections of the stage going out into the audience.
 This tour used coloured panels and was one of the last Stones tours to do so before switching to devices such as video screens.
 Stadium shows provided a new challenge for the band.

 When you're out there in this vast stadium, you have to physically tiny up on stage, so that's why on the 1981-2 tour we had those coloured panels and later we started using devices like video screens.
 We became very aware of not being seen, of just being there like ants.
 Mick is the one who really has to project himself over the footlights.
 And when the show gets that big, you need a little extra help, you need a couple of gimmicks, as we call it, in the show.
 You need fireworks, you need lights, you need a bit of theatre.